 How are applications evaluated?

 Applications are reviewed by the Admission Committee, which is comprised of members of the faculty and administration.
 The Admissions Committee collectively determines the status of admit, decline or wait list.
 Applicants are notified as soon as a decision is made.
 Students who are denied admission may be allowed to reapply after two years, as stated in our catalog.

 Preferred submission date for fall-term applicants.
 To be considered for full-tuition scholarships, your application must be complete by this date.

-Final submission date for fall-term applicants.
-Applications received after April 1 will be considered until May 1 if space permits.
+April 1 Final submission date for fall-term applicants.
+Applications received after April 1 will be considered until June 1 if space permits.